 “I feel as though I've learned as much from Keidrick as he hopefully has from me,” Stauffer says.
 “He's also an absolute joy to be with.
 He’s always gracious and inspiring and I always learn something new from him.”

 Stauffer points out that Roy’s work goes beyond his doctoral research—and beyond the boundaries of the academy.
 He is currently at work on an exhibition for Harvard’s Houghton Library on the Nazi state and its creation of the racial, ethnic, political “other.” (“It will be a major exhibition,” Stauffer says, “and should receive international attention.”)
-Additionally, Roy is the executive producer of an upcoming documentary film on the way that female artists and artists of color in neighboring Somerville, Massachusetts are responding to the crises during 2020 and 2021.
+Additionally, Roy is the executive producer of, We Are Here Too, a documentary film on the way that four women artists of color in neighboring Somerville, Massachusetts navigated the COVID-19 pandemic and the simultaneous movement for racial reckoning.
+(The film premieres at the Somerville Community Growing Center on June 16.)

 “We want to underscore how these women are using their brushes, their cameras, and their voices to respond to the pandemic, the nationally televised racial violence, and the growing uncertainty and unrest in our country,” he says of his documentary work.
 “The film will highlight how people are using art to cope with the overlapping pressures that are conditioned by our historical moment.”